 A scoping review found that 56% of publications reported lack of connection with information, advocacy, and support services as barriers to applying for the NDIS.
 The review concluded that a radical redesign of the application process is required so that it is not retraumatizing.

 You shouldn't have to become an expert in NDIS policy to access the support you're entitled to.
 You shouldn't have to decode bureaucratic language while managing your disability.
-You shouldn't have to advocate alone.
+And you shouldn't have to advocate alone, which is exactly why the advocacy and LAC services above exist.